pymupdf/PyMuPDF/docs/the-basics.rst

 .. _The_Basics_Encryption_and_Decryption:

-:title:`PDF` Encryption & Decryption
+|PDF| Encryption & Decryption
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Starting with version 1.16.0, :title:`PDF` decryption and encryption (using passwords) are fully supported.
+Starting with version 1.16.0, |PDF| decryption and encryption (using passwords) are fully supported.
 You can do the following:

 * Check whether a document is password protected / (still) encrypted (:attr:`Document.needs_pass`, :attr:`Document.is_encrypted`).
 * Gain access authorization to a document (:meth:`Document.authenticate`).